paulloz/bip-boup/README.md

 # bip-boup
-A Discord bot doint ???
+A Discord bot doing ???